mogh99/Simple_Ideas/JuhaAlgorithm/README.md

 ### Assumptions:
 - The data is cleanly separable clusters known beforehand via the business team.
 - We don't want to use any clustering algorithm

+### Versions
+1. JuhaAlgorithm V1.0
+Develop the algorithm for only 2 dimensions.

+2. JuhaAlgorithm V1.1
+Develope the algorithm for n dimensions.